These descriptions reflect the Spring term courses only.

 The survey course, taken during the student teaching semester, helps to prepare future teachers in the planning of instruction, organization of classrooms, and the management of student learning.
 Not only are day-to-day items facing the teachers explored, but also the course examines topics pertaining to teaching such as child abuse, assessments, and job-hunting skills.
 The ETEP portfolio based on the Florida Competencies must be completed at the performance beginning teacher level.
 Corequisite: EDU 491.

-EDU 491 Student Teaching-Secondary
+EDU 491 Student Teaching: Secondary

 Provides full-time experience integrating and applying skills in an approved local school under direction of a master teacher.
 Corequisite: EDU 470.

-EED 318 Art for Elementary Schools
+EED 363 Social Studies for Elementary Schools

 ENG 140 Composition: Writing About Selected Topics